Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/03-loops.md

 ### Same Problem, New Context

 In programming many problems that look different are at the core the same problem, just with different details.
-We can use this to our advantage in our work, because programmers love to ask and answer questions.
-Sites like stackoverflow.com are a great resource for new programmers, because chances are if we're stuck on a problem, someone else has been stuck on a similar problem and their solution can help us get to our solution.
+We can use this to our advantage in our work!
+If we identify that a problem is similar to one we have already solved, we can take the solution we've already written and modify it for the new problem.

 We're going to switch now to working on Snowman.
 First, let's take a look at the current version of our user input function `get_letter_from_user`: